freenowtech/spring-multirabbit/DEVELOPER.md

-# Spring MultiRabbit - Developer's guide
+# Developer's Guide
 Spring MultiRabbit is released under the Apache 2.0 license.
-If you would like to contribute some work, or propose fixes, this document can provide you instructions.

-## How to Contribute
-- Create an issue in the repository explaining your contribution
-- Fork the repository to your own GitHub account
-- Create a PR to push your code to Spring MultiRabbit's `main` branch.
-If it's a change that should be limited to a specific release, create the PR to the specific release instead (e.g. `release/2.5`)

 ## Building
 Spring MultiRabbit depends on Java 8 (minimum, for compatibility), Maven 3, Docker and GPG.
 Make sure to have them installed, so you can fully run tests.
 For instructions on GPG, read instructions below.

 To build Spring MultiRabbit, run:
 ```shell